 - Enhanced public perception and trust

-- Lower long-term costs (i.e. legal, employment, public relations, executive time and energy)
+- Lower long-term costs (i.e. legal, employment, public relations, administrative time and energy)

-- Less turnover (i.e. the need for firing or replacing employees involved)
+- Less turnover (i.e. the need for firing or replacing officers involved)

 Less-Than-Lethal Combative Training (Optional 1-Day Add-On)

 All law enforcement officers are presumably trained to handle violent situations, per their agency's internal training procedures.
 However, most officers will admit that the training has been limited.
 Recent trends in law enforcement challenges, ending in wrongful deaths and public relations nightmares, attest to this fact.
 Most officers simply are not trained well enough in both verbal conflict de-escalation and less-than-lethal combatives.